-An exciting new study published in Clinical Simulation in Nursing, titled “Teaching Airway Insertion Skills to Nursing Faculty and Students Using Virtual Reality,” based on a project developed by Acadicus creators Arch Virtual, provides further evidence of the potential of VR in medical simulation and nursing training with VR.
-VR is reaching an unprecedented level of adoption as research continues to validate revolutionary knowledge transfer efficacy.
+An exciting new study, titled “Teaching Airway Insertion Skills to Nursing Faculty and Students Using Virtual Reality,” has been published in Clinical Simulation in Nursing.
+Based on a project developed by Acadicus creator Arch Virtual, this study provides further evidence of the potential VR has in medical simulation and nursing training.
+As research continues to validate its benefits, VR is reaching an unprecedented level of adoption.

 - Quality VR training content remains relatively scarce.